Article

 The Federal Government has noted further plans and measures will be developed for the affected industries and communities.

-Household stimulus payments.
+Household coronavirus stimulus payments.

 Tax-free $750 payment to social welfare recipients.